Mohammed-Taysser/js-girlfriend/README.md

 If you are as picky as I am, this could be on of the hardest steps for you.
 Also, just when you think you have the best name possible, it could already be taken.

-Before getting too attached to a name you can check wether the name you pick is available on the npm website or you can visit this website, input the name you like and it will tell you if it’s available: <https://remarkablemark.org/npm-package-name-checker/>
+Before getting too attached to a name you can check wether the name you pick is available on the npm website or you can visit this website, input the name you like and it will tell you if it's available: <https://remarkablemark.org/npm-package-name-checker/>

 It is important that your package name is unique, especially if you plan on publishing it as a public package.